 People told us they were satisfied staff who supported them had up to date information about their needs.
 They told us staff listened to them and their care was delivered in the way they wanted.
-One person we spoke with said, "The girls who visit me are lovely and will do anything for me.
-I am so grateful they look after me."
-The relative of one person said, "They phone me and tell me if they have concerns about [relative].
-I know [relative] is looked after and receives the best care possible."
+One person we spoke with said, "The staff who visit me know exactly what support I require.
+They are kind and patient with me."

-Training records seen confirmed staff received training covering 'Dignity and Respect'.
-Staff spoken with had an appreciation of people's individual needs around privacy and dignity.
-They told us treating people they support with kindness and respect was a high priority for the service.
-One staff member said, "The 'Dignity and Respect' training is really good.
-It makes you think about how we should conduct ourselves during our visits."
-People supported by the service told us staff spoke with them in a respectful way and showed concern for their wellbeing.
-One person we spoke with said, "I have no issues with the staff who visit me.
-They are kind and patient.
-I appreciate all they do for me."
+Staff had an appreciation of people's individual needs around privacy and dignity.
+They told us they had received training around respecting people's privacy and this was a high priority for the service.
+People supported by the service told us staff spoke with them in a respectful way and respected their privacy.
+One person we spoke with said, "I have no issues with the staff who support me.
+They are polite, respectful and patient when helping me.
+They don't try to rush me which I am grateful for."